Surabhi (TV series)

-Surabhi ("Fragrance") is an Indian cultural magazine show hosted by Renuka Shahane and Siddharth Kak, which ran from 1990 to 2001 with a year's break in 1991.
+Surabhi ("Fragrance") was an Indian cultural magazine show hosted by Renuka Shahane and Siddharth Kak, which ran from 1990 to 2001 with a year's break in 1991.
 It was initially telecast on the state-run television channel Doordarshan, and later moved to Star Plus in the Sunday morning slot.
 Surabhi was produced by Kak's Mumbai-based production house Cinema Vision India.
 Its theme was Indian culture.
 The show is India's longest-running cultural series and features in the Limca Book of Records for receiving the largest measured audience response ever in the history of Indian television.

 History

 The title music of Surabhi was composed by Indian composer and classical violinist L. Subramaniam.
 Indian cooperative dairy giant Amul sponsored it for a long time, and the show was titled Amul Surabhi.

 One of the reasons of its popularity was the weekly quiz open for viewer participation.
-At that time, mobile phones and the Internet were not prevalent in India and viewers would post their responses using the 15 paise postcard of India post.
+Being the early 90s, mobile phones and the Internet did not exist in India; so viewers were asked to post their responses using the 15 paise postcard of India post.
 According to the Limca Book of Records, the show once received the highest ever documented response in the history of Indian television – over 1.4 million letters in a single week.
 The Indian postal department was forced to issue a different category of postcards called "Competition Postcards" priced at 2 Rupees each for participating in such contests.